maks-sh/scikit-uplift/docs/index.rst

     Dissertation Presented for the Degree of MSc in Statistics and Operational Research.

 6. Kane, K., V. S. Y. Lo, and J. Zheng.
 2014.
-    “Mining for the Truly Responsive Customers and Prospects Using True-Lift Modeling: Comparison of New and Existing Methods.”
+    Mining for the Truly Responsive Customers and Prospects Using True-Lift Modeling:
+    Comparison of New and Existing Methods.
     Journal of Marketing Analytics 2 (4): 218–238.

+7. Maciej Jaskowski and Szymon Jaroszewicz.
+    Uplift modeling for clinical trial data.
+    ICML Workshop on Clinical Data Analysis, 2012.

+8. Lo, Victor.
+2002.
+    The True Lift Model - A Novel Data Mining Approach to Response Modeling in Database Marketing.
+    SIGKDD Explorations.
+4. 78-86.

+9. Zhao, Yan & Fang, Xiao & Simchi-Levi, David.
+2017.
+    Uplift Modeling with Multiple Treatments and General Response Types.
+10.1137/1.9781611974973.66.

 ===============